Gruffydd ap Rhys ap Thomas: Later life

-Around 1500 Gruffydd married Catherine St John, daughter of John St John, who was related to Margaret Beaufort through her mother, Duchess Margaret Beauchamp of Bletso.
-She was appointed to wait on Catherine of Aragon in October 1501.
-They had one son: Rhys ap Griffith (1508–1531), who was later executed by Henry VIII for treason as he was considered a threat to Henry VIII and was executed for treason on charges widely believed to be false in 1531 (purportedly for inscribing the name "Fitz Uryan" on his armor).
+Around 1500 Gruffydd married Katherine St. John, daughter of John St. John, who was related to Margaret Beaufort through her mother, Duchess Margaret Beauchamp of Bletso.
+She was appointed to wait on Katherine of Aragon in October 1501.
+They had one son: Rhys ap Griffith (1508–1531), who was later executed by Henry VIII for treason as he was considered a threat to Henry VIII and was executed for treason on charges widely believed to be false in 1531 (purportedly for inscribing the name "Fitz Uryan" on his armour).

-Gruffydd was present with Arthur's younger brother Henry VIII of England when Henry travelled to France for the famous Field of the Cloth of Gold in 1520.
+Gruffydd and Katherine were present with Arthur's younger brother Henry VIII of England when Henry travelled to France for the famous Field of the Cloth of Gold in 1520.
 Gruffydd's tomb is also in Worcester Cathedral, alongside Prince Arthur's.

-Catherine married Peter Edgecumbe.
+Katherine married Peter Edgecumbe.
 After his death, in July 1543 her friend the diplomat Ralph Sadler recommended her to Henry VIII to be sent to Scotland to join the household of Mary, Queen of Scots.
 This plan was interrupted by the war of Rough Wooing.